 Fortunately, you’re not limited to individually wrapped Snickers bars.
 Think about buying all-natural or organic candies, now sold widely.
 Consider giving out small toys in addition to (or instead of) candy to limit consumption of processed goods.
 Go to a farmers market to purchase local treats to pass out to kids or have at a party.
 Don’t limit the creativity of the candy bags either.
 Who wants a boring plastic bag when you can use a decorative pillowcase, purse, flower pot, or reusable bag instead?

 These ideas are simply the basics!
 Use the brainpower you exerted in designing your costume to think of more creative ways to use less and reuse what you have.
 Thinking resourcefully and getting family and friends invested in the season will create very sustainable memories.
 And that’s really the purpose of holidays, right?

-Amy Curtis is a student at the University of Virginia and is an intern at the Center for a New American Dream.
+Amy Curtis is a student at the University of Virginia and is an intern at New Dream.